What’s the most important part of a thriving business?

 This means the best option is to have a toll-free phone number.

-On top of that, you want a couple of other contact methods for those who don’t like the phone.
+On top of that, offer a couple of other contact methods for those who don’t like the phone.

-The most complementary method, in our opinion, is to have a live chat option on your website, especially for anything software-based.
+The most complementary method, in our opinion, is to add live chat to your website—especially for anything software-based.

-Both of these options should be as easy to find as possible for a customer.
+Both options should be easy to find.
 Take a look at how HostGator displays its contact information as you hover over the contact tab:

 What about email?
-Email is the final option you should consider offering.
-The study we mentioned before found that about a third of people like using email.
+Email should absolutely be available.
+The study we mentioned found that many people like using email, especially for issues that aren’t urgent.

 Usually, people use email for non-pressing issues.
 But if a big problem needs fixing, they want to talk to someone immediately.

 If you offer email support, ensure customers don’t wait a week before they hear back from you.
-They should receive some response within a day.
+They should receive a response within a day, even if it’s a helpful interim update.

-Go beyond the minimum – follow up: When someone calls about a problem, it’s usually because they’re frustrated, angry, or annoyed.
+Go beyond the minimum – follow up: When someone calls about a problem, they’re often frustrated, angry, or annoyed.
 They’re emotional, and it shows.

 This is good because many people won’t tell you their problems unless they’re emotional enough.